its-swats/crud-template/README.md

 Once this functionality is built, then we'll begin to restrict access to our application to logged in users.
 In other words, when a user attempts to see a page in our application, they will be redirected to the login page, unless they have already been logged in.

+As we build our application, we'll need to make decisions about the routes that we need and the types of request the browser should make (e.g., get, post, etc.).

 ## Releases
 ### Release 0: Determine Your Routes